 Once you have removed the debris clogging the pipe, run hot water down the pipes to wash away any remnants.
 Replace the drain cover if necessary and clean up your mess.
 Voila!

-If you have a stubborn clog that won’t snake out or if you just aren’t comfortable using a tool, call Dial One Johnson Plumbing, Heating & Air Conditioning to save you the effort.
+If you have a stubborn clog that won’t snake out or if you just aren’t comfortable using a tool, call Dial One Johnson Plumbing, Cooling & Heating to save you the effort.